spiral/docs/docs/en/advanced/storage.md

-# Storage and Cloud distribution
+# Component — Storage and Cloud distribution

 The Spiral Framework offers a comprehensive solution for file storage and distribution through its `spiral/storage` and `spiral/distribution` components.
 The `spiral/storage` component provides powerful storage abstraction utilizing the